grafana/pyroscope/docs/sources/operators-guide/run-production-environment/scaling-out.md

 Consider the following guidelines when you scale down Alertmanagers:

 - Scale down no more than two Alertmanagers at the same time.
-- Ensure at least `-alertmanager.sharding-ring.replication-factor` Alertmanager instances are running (three when running Grafana Mimir with the default configuration).
+- Ensure at least `-alertmanager.sharding-ring.replication-factor` Alertmanager instances are running (three when running Grafana Fire with the default configuration).

 > **Note:** If you enabled [zone-aware replication]({{< relref "../configure/configuring-zone-aware-replication.md" >}}) for Alertmanagers, you can, in parallel, scale down any number of Alertmanager instances within one zone at a time.